tum-ens/urbs/doc/tutorial.rst

 ::

+    try:
+        import pyomo.environ
+        from pyomo.opt.base import SolverFactory
+        PYOMO3 = False
+    except ImportError:
         import coopr.environ
+        from coopr.opt.base import SolverFactory
+        PYOMO3 = True
     import os
+    import shutil
     import urbs
-    from coopr.opt.base import SolverFactory
     from datetime import datetime

 Several packages are included.

-* `coopr.environ` is not used, but required for compatibility with future releases of `coopr`_.
+* the try-except block checks for the version of Coopr/Pyomo installed and imports the necessary packages for the model creation and solution.

 * `os`_ is a builtin Python module, included here for its `os.path`_ submodule that offers operating system independent path manipulation routines.
 The